 “We’re working really hard on the concept of co-producing.
 I recently was able to identify a Hispanic T1D patient with device hesitancy.
-I did a focus group with her and it was amazing to hear her perspective.
+I did a focus group with her, and it was amazing to hear her perspective.
 “As providers, we’re aware that patients may think of us as the ‘bad guys,’ but she gave me the reassurance that we’re doing the right thing.
 She told me, ‘You give me a good amount of nag,’” explained Jones, laughing.

 “My patients are what I enjoy most about my work.
 They never cease to amaze me — there’s always a story or an event that happened.
 Even though it can be frustrating sometimes, they make me laugh.
-As I do more and more research I don’t want to peel away from my patients, because that is where my joy is — that is where I get my mojo,” shared Jones.
+As I do more and more research, I don’t want to peel away from my patients, because that is where my joy is — that is where I get my mojo,” shared Jones.

 Amongst her teeming health equity work, Jones is also leading social determinants of health (SDOH) screening in the diabetes clinic at Cincinnati Children’s.
 “We’re trying to identify SDOH including food, shelter, transportation, finances, and housing issues in our T1D population, but I’m also working with an SDOH core task force to spread this screening hospital-wide,” explained Jones.

-Additionally, Dr. Jones and Dr. Corathers have been awarded a Helmsley Charitable Trust Grant to discover where health inequities lie in their patient population, identify barriers to education, technology access and use, and loss to follow-up.
+Additionally, Jones and Corathers have been awarded a Helmsley Charitable Trust Grant to discover where health inequities lie in their patient population, identify barriers to education, technology access and use, and loss to follow-up.